97joseph/HairSplittingModel/README.md

 I. INTRODUCTION

-BIOMEDICAL image processing plays an important role in improving the accuracy of medical and cosmetic applications.
+BIOMEDICAL image processing plays an important role in improving the accuracy of medical and cosmetic applications.
 An accurate medical image allows a doctor to make a more informed decision regarding the treatment of his patient.
 The image processing technology substantially improves the fields of health and medicine.
 For example, when investigating